eanderson4/mmitm/content/about.md

 ## Social Aspect

-MMitM wants to connect Back country skiers, historians, explores and generally curious people.
-We provide information, location and maps and you provide your stories, weather reports, and photos in the comment section!
+MMitM wants to connect you; the back country skiers, historians, explores and generally curious people.
+We provide information and location and you provide your stories, weather, and photos in the comment section!